-Validity testing: The evaluation of the specimen to determine if it is consistent with normal human urine.
-Specimen validity testing will be conducted on all urine specimens provided for testing under DOT authority.
-The purpose of validity testing is to determine whether certain adulterants or foreign substances were added to the urine, if the urine was diluted, or if the specimen was substituted.
+Validity testing: The evaluation of the specimen to determine if it is consistent with normal human urine or oral fluid.
+Specimen validity testing will be conducted on all specimens provided for testing under DOT authority.
+The purpose of validity testing is to determine whether certain adulterants or foreign substances were added to the specimen, if the specimen was diluted, or if the specimen was altered.